grasshopper47/NFTOpt/readme.md

 `npm run deploy`

-When successful, the values of _NFTOpt contract address_ are outputted by 'deploy.ts' in _addresses.json_
+Addresses of deployed contracts are outputted by `deploy.ts` in _addresses.json_ when successful

 <br />
 <br />